 - 3.8.3.1 The research conducted by the Authority discovered that formats may not be adequately defined and may have to be done away with and that formats may be limiting radio stations from growing their audiences.
 It was also indicated that some stations with very specific genres, sometimes find it difficult to meet quotas as music has to be approved by programming committees prior to it being broadcast. - 3.8.3.2 SABC argued that the Authority should institute an inquiry on the definition of music formats This is even more necessary if the music quotas are to be increased because there may be a lot of format duplications due to lack of other music genres.
-It stated that the absence of format definitions will always result in numerous interpretations by various parties. - 3.8.3.2 SOS recommended that the Authority does not intervene in music formats beyond what is stipulated in license conditions, since this is an unnecessary complication and restricts stations.
-133
+It stated that the absence of format definitions will always result in numerous interpretations by various parties.

-131 NAB's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 16)
+133 NAB's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 16) 134 Ibid (Page 16)